Yogachara: Arguments for consciousness-only

 According to the contemporary philosopher Jan Westerhoff, Yogācāra philosophers came up with various arguments in defense of the consciousness-only view.
 He outlines three main arguments: the explanatory equivalence argument, the causation-resemblance argument, and the constant co-cognition argument.

 Explanatory equivalence argument

-This argument is found in Vasubandhu's Vimśatikā (Twenty Verses) and is an inference to the best explanation.
+This argument is found in Vasubandhu's Viṃśatikā-vijñaptimātratāsiddhi (Twenty Verses) and is an inference to the best explanation.
 It argues that consciousness-only can provide an account of the same features of experience which the realist explains by appealing to the existence of mind-independent material objects.
 This is coupled with a principle of ontological parsimony to argue in favor of idealism.

 Vasubandhu mentions three key features of experience which are supposed to be explained by matter and refutes them: